What Is An eCheck? A Guide To Electronic Checks For Small Business

 - Shorter period for customers to initiate chargebacks

-- Increase reach to consumers who can’t or won’t use credit cards.
+- Increase reach to consumers who can’t or won’t use credit cards

 - Offer an additional payment method your competition may not offer

-How Much Does eCheck Processing Cost?
+How Much Do eChecks Cost?

-The cost to process echecks depends on several factors but still should cost less than credit card processing in the majority of cases.
 If you’re using a simple remote deposit capture setup without any conversion to ACH, you may be able to use a check scanner app on your phone or invest in check scanning hardware for higher volumes.
 These machines can cost several hundred dollars, but some banks may provide the scanner and charge a monthly fee instead.
 You could also incur a per-check fee.

 - Free up to a certain number/amount (for remote deposit capture)

-- Free with credit card processing account
+- Free with a credit card processing account

 - Flat fee (average $0.20-$1.50 per transaction)